bayashi/xfg/README.md

 ## Features

-* Find paths first, then grep contents
+* Find paths and search for contents

 ## Usage of `xfg` command